Anxiety Therapy in Calgary

 • Can anxiety cause physical symptoms?

 Yes.
-Anxiety often shows up in the body — including tension, restlessness, a racing heart, stomach discomfort, or difficulty sleeping.
+Anxiety often shows up in the body.
+Tension, restlessness, a racing heart, stomach discomfort, difficulty sleeping.
 For many people, the physical symptoms are just as noticeable as the thoughts.